Jalen Hurts’ late TD run gives Eagles 17-16 win over Colts | Times Leader

 STAT PACK

 Eagles: Miles Sanders had 13 carries for 47 yards. … DeVonta Smith finished with six receptions for 78 yards and A.J.
-Brown had five catches for 60 yards. … . … Philadelphia has beaten Indy four consecutive times in the series.
+Brown had five catches for 60 yards. … The Eagles sacked Ryan five times including on third-and-9 in the final minute. … Philadelphia has beaten Indy four consecutive times in the series.

-Colts: for No. 6 on the NFL’s career list for passing attempts.
+Colts: Ryan was 23 of 32 with 213 yards and passed Hall of Famer Dan Marino for No. 6 on the NFL’s career list for passing attempts.
 Ryan’s total of 8,359 is one more than Marino. … Taylor carried 22 times for 84 yards and scored for the second straight week. … Michael Pittman Jr. caught six passes for 75 yards and Parris Campbell had five receptions for 67 yards. … Backup quarterback Nick Foles was inactive against the team he led to the Super Bowl 52 title.

 EMOTIONAL DAY